MOL2000T – MOL3000

 FAQ

-A B-dot sensor measures the time derivative of a magnetic flux density (dB/dt) and is typically constructed as a specialised conductive loop.
-A D-dot sensor measures the time derivative of an electric displacement field (dD/dt) and is typically constructed as an asymptotic conical dipole.
-Both are passive analog sensors used to characterise fast-changing electromagnetic environments.
+A B-dot sensor measures the time derivative of a magnetic flux density (dB/dt) and is typically constructed as a specialized conductive loop.
+Conversely, a D-dot sensor measures the time derivative of an electric displacement field (dD/dt) and is typically constructed as an asymptotic conical dipole.
+Both are passive analog sensors used to characterize fast-changing electromagnetic environments.

-Standard field probes are designed to measure the rms value of the field, not the real time-domain waveform.
-They often struggle with ultra-fast, high-intensity transient signals due to bandwidth limitations and saturation risks.
-Derivative sensors (B-dot and D-dot) offer sub-nanosecond rise times, exceptionally high upper cutoff frequencies, and the ability to withstand extreme field strengths without signal distortion.
+Standard field probes often struggle with ultra-fast, high-intensity transient signals due to bandwidth limitations and saturation risks.
+These standard field probes are designed to measure the rms value of the field, not the real time-domain waveform.
+Derivative sensors (B-dot and D-dot) are specifically engineered for pulsed electromagnetic fields, such as EMP (Electromagnetic Pulse) or HPM (High-Power Microwave).
+They offer sub-nanosecond rise times, exceptionally high upper cutoff frequencies, and the ability to withstand extreme field strengths without signal distortion.

 Yes.
-Because B-dot and D-dot sensors output a voltage proportional to the rate of change of the field, the raw signal must be integrated over time to reconstruct the actual magnetic (H) or electric (E) field waveform.
-This is typically achieved using a dedicated passive or active hardware integrator, or by numerical integration after signal acquisition.
+Because B-dot and D-dot sensors output a voltage that is proportional to the rate of change of the field, the raw signal must be mathematically integrated over time to reconstruct the actual magnetic (H) or electric (E) field waveform.
+This is typically achieved using a dedicated passive or active hardware integrator placed in line before the oscilloscope, or by using numerical integration after the signal acquisition.

-Sensor selection requires a trade-off between sensitivity and bandwidth.
-A larger sensor provides higher voltage output (better for lower-intensity fields) but has a lower upper-frequency limit.
-A smaller sensor offers higher bandwidth, essential for measuring ultra-fast rise times.
+Sensor selection requires a trade-off between sensitivity and high-frequency bandwidth.
+A larger sensor (greater equivalent area) provides a higher voltage output, making it suitable for lower-intensity fields, but it will have a lower upper-frequency limit.
+A smaller sensor provides less signal output but offers a higher bandwidth, which is essential for measuring ultra-fast rise times.

-Unlike electronic probes, these passive sensors do not drift over time.
+Unlike electronic probes, these passive sensors do not “drift” over time.
 As long as the mechanical geometry remains unchanged (no dents or structural damage), the sensitivity factor remains valid.
-We recommend a simple TDR test to check electrical continuity and a visual inspection to confirm integrity.
+We recommend a simple Time Domain Reflectometry (TDR) test to check electrical continuity and a visual inspection of the sensor’s dimensions to confirm its integrity.

 WE RECOMMEND ALONGSIDE: